robmkennedy/quiet-library/public/about.md

 #### To Do
 * Investigate and implement version 6 of react-router and lazy load routes.
 * Add a color scheme picker that will provide light/dark modes.
-* Investigate and utilise basic redux sagas.
+* Investigate and utilise basic Redux Sagas.
 * Use validation library to generate TS types from schema and validate data returned from API.
 * Chunk features into separate files with lazy loading.
 * Encode/escape strings to prevent XSS flaws.